 In the end, exercising caution in touristy places is the best way to make sure you stay safe in Spain.
 That, and staying away from political gatherings is a good way to avoid trouble.

-Get insurance!
-Even if you are only going on a short trip, you should always travel with insurance.
-Have fun while visiting Spain, but take it from someone who has racked up thousands of bucks on an insurance claim before, you need it.
+Have you sorted your Travel Insurance?
+Even if you’re going on a short trip, it is always a good idea to travel with insurance.
+Have fun while visiting Spain, but take it from someone who has racked up $1000’s on insurance claims, it is a good idea to get it sorted before you leave home!

 To find out why we recommend World Nomads, check out our World Nomads Insurance review.